Training flaws exposed in Rio-Paris crash report

 Pilots' trade unions and Air France (AIRF.PA) have been at loggerheads with planemaker Airbus EAD.PA over who or what was to blame for the airline's worst loss.

-The report upheld initial findings that the crew of flight AF447 had mishandled their response to the loss of speed readings from faulty sensors that became iced up in turbulent conditions over the south Atlantic on June 1, 2009.
+The report upheld initial findings that the crew had mishandled their response to the loss of speed readings from faulty sensors that became iced up in turbulent conditions over the south Atlantic on June 1, 2009.

 The doomed aircraft plunged for four minutes in darkness in an aerodynamic stall as its wings gasped for air while pilots failed to react to repeated stall alarms, according to flight recorders recovered two years after the crash.